KayvanShah1/VirtuTA/README.md

 [![PRESENTATION VIDEO](https://img.youtube.com/vi/zmJYuHgZtFs/maxresdefault.jpg)](https://www.youtube.com/watch?v=zmJYuHgZtFs)

 ## Project Overview
-The goal of this semester's final project is to develop a complete working solution for electronic/virtual teaching assistants, dubbed VirtuTA.
+This semester's final project aims to develop a complete working solution for electronic/virtual teaching assistants, dubbed VirtuTA.
 Our approach is rooted in a structured and incremental development process, ensuring that we build a platform that is not only functional but also scalable and adaptable to different educational needs.
 > DSCI 560: Data Science Professional Practicum Final Project

 ### Key Features
 - **Automated Login and Real-time Data Collection**: VirtuTA supports automated login to platforms like Piazza and web-based forums, ensuring real-time data collection and interaction.

-- **Context-Aware Responses**: Our system utilizes advanced embedding algorithms to match user queries with the most relevant answers, incorporating both static and dynamic content.
+- **Context-Aware Responses**: Our system utilizes advanced embedding algorithms to match user queries with the most relevant answers, incorporating static and dynamic content.

 - **Multimodal Responses**: VirtuTA can include images and videos in its responses, enhancing the explanatory power and engagement of the assistant.